-The total fair value of our investments was approximately \$72.1 million at March 31, 2011, \$69.4 million at December 31, 2010 and \$200.1 million at December 31, 2009.
-The total value of our investments at cost was \$307.8 million at December 31, 2008.
-The amount at March 31, 2011 gives pro forma effect to the BDC/RIC Elections Adjustments, while the amount at December 31, 2010 gives pro forma effect to the BDC/RIC Elections Adjustments and Sale Accounting Adjustments, as described above under "-Recent Developments and Other Factors Affecting Comparability."
-The amount at December 31, 2009 excludes \$22.7 million in carrying value of our loans and other investments distributed to OFSAM as of December 31, 2009 as part of the 2009 Reorganization.
-For three months ended March 31, 2011, we did not originate any new investments.
-For the year ended December 31, 2010, in addition to our equity investment in OFS Capital WM, which was valued at \$59.7 million at December 31, 2010, after giving effect to the subsequent WM Credit Facility Amendments, we originated approximately \$0.6 million of new debt investments.
-For the years ended December 31, 2009 and 2008, we did not originate any new debt investments, and the decrease from December 31, 2008 to December 31, 2009 primarily reflects debt repayments as well as the distribution of certain assets as part of the 2009 Reorganization.
+The total fair value of our investments was approximately \$225.0 million at December 31, 2011 and \$123.2 million at December 31, 2010.
+The amount at December 31, 2011 gives pro forma effect to the BDC/RIC Elections Adjustments and the WM Consolidation Adjustments, while the amount at December 31, 2010 gives pro forma effect to the BDC/RIC Elections Adjustments, the WM Consolidation Adjustments and Sale Accounting Adjustments, as described above under "-Recent Developments and Other Factors Affecting Comparability."
+For the year ended December 31, 2011, OFS Capital and our wholly-owned subsidiary OFS Capital WM closed loans with 41 companies with an aggregate face value of \$201.2 million.
+For the year ended December 31, 2010, in addition to our equity investment in OFS Capital WM, which was valued at \$59.7 million at December 31, 2010, after giving effect to the subsequent WM 2011 Credit Facility Amendments, we originated approximately \$0.6 million of new debt investments.

-For the three months ended March 31, 2011 and the year ended December 31, 2010, we had approximately 0 and \$23.2 million, respectively, in net debt repayments (net of revolver advances) in existing portfolio companies and sold \$75.6 million (in connection with the OFS Capital WM Transaction under the Sale Accounting Adjustments) and \$31.0 million of our loans, respectively.
-We distributed approximately \$22.7 million in carrying value of our loans and other investments pursuant to the 2009 Reorganization.
-For the three months ended March 31, 2010 and the year ended December 31, 2009, we had approximately \$6.8 million and \$26.5 million, in net debt repayments in existing portfolio companies and sold \$15.2 million and \$8.5 million of our loans, respectively.
-We sold \$33.6 million of our investment in Vidalia in June 2009 and \$72 million of our loans during 2008.
+For the year ended December 31, 2011, after giving pro forma effect to the WM Consolidation Adjustments, we had approximately \$63.2 million in net debt repayments (net of revolver advances) in existing portfolio companies and sold \$21.2 million of our loans.
+For the year ended December 31, 2010, we had approximately \$23.2 million in net debt repayments in existing portfolio companies and sold \$31.0 million of our loans.

-The following table shows the cost and fair value of our portfolio of investments by asset class as of March 31, 2011, December 31, 2009 and 2010 as well as pro forma at December 31, 2010 after giving effect to the Sale Accounting Adjustments.
+The following table shows the cost and fair value of our portfolio of investments by asset class as of December 31, 2011 and 2010 as well as pro forma at December 31, 2011 after giving effect to the WM Consolidation Adjustments and December 31, 2010 after giving effect to the Sale Accounting Adjustments and the WM Consolidation Adjustments.